Yodo1Games/MAS-Documents/markdowns/integration-unity.md

 > * `Xcode12+` is required for iOS14, please make sure your xcode is lastest version.
 > * The Unity plugin contains Sample code.
 The path is `/Assets/Yodo1/MAS/Sample`</br>

 Please upgrade to Firebase 7.0.0 and above if you are using Firebase, lower Firebase will not be probably compatible with AdMob since we are using the most updated Admob.
 According to Admob, Firebase needs to be updated to match the Admob version.
-And this update will also improve your general SDK integration process for long-term
+And this update will also improve your general SDK integration process for long-term.

 ### 2. Integrate the SDK Into Your Project
 Open your Unity project and import the Unity package.
 Double click the compressed package icon.
 The files will populate automatically as illustrated below.